 The Simplest Way to Gain Muscle: Science Over Complication

 Muscle growth doesn’t happen by accident — but it’s also not as complicated as most people make it.
 Dr. Brad Schoenfeld, one of the world’s leading hypertrophy researchers, has published dozens of studies on what actually drives muscle growth.
 His findings are clear: progressive overload, sufficient training volume, and recovery are the foundation.
-Everything else is secondary.
+Everything else is secondary — all of which are explained in more detail through the science of how muscle growth actually works.

 Progressive Overload: The Only Universal Rule